 FFN Education Committee

-The FFN Education Committee aims to create a multidisciplinary network of experts for improving treatment and secondary prevention of fragility fractures.
-Over the last few years, the Committee has become a wide and structured Committee that has undertaken a number of different educational activities:
+FFN Education Committee (Edu Com) aims to create a multidisciplinary network of experts for improving treatment and secondary prevention of fragility fractures.
+Over the last few years Edu Com became a wide and structured Committee with different activities:

 The book has up to May 2021 199k chapter downloads and has been a great success around the world.
 It has been translated into Chinese and Greek and soon will be translated into Portuguese, Spanish, Russian and Albanian.